-A basted jacket for a first fitting
+A basted overcoat ready for a first fitting

 What happens at the first fitting?

 Remember when we sent the trousers and jacket to the respective tailors to be made?
 Well, they come back to the cutter as something called a baste.
-The garments are largely put together using basting thread – which is a thick white thread breaks easily.
-They’ll be no lining, no pockets, just the shell of the garment that allows the cutter to see how the garment fits.
+The garments are largely put together using basting thread – which is a thick white thread which breaks easily.
+They’ll be no lining, no pockets, just the shell of the garment allowing the cutter to see how the garment fits.

 This will be the first time the cutter gets to see garment on the customer?

 Absolutely and it’s a key moment for the cutter and customer to discuss further on where any improvements might be made.
 In the intervening time, a customer may have wanted to change something or – when seeing the garment on – have a change of heart on some aspect.
 The cutter may even see something that can be changed to improve the fit.
 This is the very essence of bespoke tailoring: an opportunity to continue the conversation on a personal level and make changes where needed.
 Made-to-measure, because of production processes and that standardised sizing, simply does not off this level of attention.